srele96/freeglut_demon_hunter/README.md

 ## Windows setup

-TODO: Setup library from scratch, follow these instructions and clarify and unclear setup steps.

 ### Generate freeglut project for Visual Studio using CMake

 These instructions are located at [README.cmake](./deps/freeglut-3.4.0/README.cmake), I modified them for my own use case to be much more specific.